-HMV reopening raises revival hopes for London's Oxford Street
+HMV Reopening Raises Revival Hopes For London's Oxford Street

 But HMV fell into financial distress in 2019 as it struggled to compete with music streaming and the Oxford Street site was forced to close.

-The company was eventually rescued by Canada's Sunrise Records for an undisclosed sum and has since experienced a renaissance under businessman Doug Putman, returning to profit last year.
+The company was eventually rescued by Canada's Sunrise Records for an undisclosed sum and has since experienced a renaissance under Putman, returning to profit last year.

 For some Londoners that cannot come soon enough.